by Tony Karp

 Being as it's Hollywood, we had to give the fable a happy ending.
 Unfortunately, the real ending is not happy.
 But now that it's over, the wizards can tell the story of what really happened.

 There was a young wizard who, working alone, created an impossible device.
-And that device was used in a very important movie.
+And that device made it possible to shoot a very important scene in a very important movie.
 Many years later, the wizard, older now, decided to submit his invention for a Wizards Guild Scientific/Technical award.
 There was no time limit as to how long ago it was invented.
 The only requirement was that you still be alive.

 But the wizard was an outsider, so it took him a little while to figure out how the Wizards Guild Sci/Tech submission process worked.
 When he made his first submission, he was told that it was too late, and to try again next year.